 • Consider arranging counseling for your children to help them process the divorce.

-Tip #7: Make Informed Decisions
+Tip #7: Make informed decisions

 • Approach the practical aspects of divorce thoughtfully to avoid regrets later.